swahlquist/liligenspark/TRANSLATIONS.md

 ### How to Edit Translation Files

-Strings are loosely sorted into levels, with the highest levels being more important for the user interface.
+Strings are loosely sorted into levels, with the higher levels being more important for the user interface.

 Any strings that start with `*** ` should be translated first